-- 1. Letter of interest summarizing relevant experience and training and clearly specifying number of practicum hours/week needed as well as required licensure of supervisor (i.e., L.I.S.W., P.C.C. or Psychologist) - 2.
-Current resume or vita. - 3.
-Contact information for at least three references.
+1. Letter of interest summarizing relevant experience and training and clearly specifying number of practicum hours/week needed as well as required licensure of supervisor (i.e., L.I.S.W., P.C.C. or Psychologist)

+2. Current resume or vita.

+3. Contact information for at least three references.

-Send all application materials and other correspondence to:
+Send all application materials, other correspondence and questions to: